Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 I said, For what?
 And he goes, you want and I turned, I almost got whiplash, turning to look at Jenny and she goes, Oh, for crying out loud.
 I’ve been trying to tell you for 10 minutes or one to blame, but you wouldn’t let me say anything.

 And I burst into tears.
 And I’m sure if thank God, Monty Python wasn’t around because if somebody’s been filming it, our head coach came up to me He’s this huge man like he’s just lovely and from Queensland and Peter’s got his arms wrapped around me.
 I’ve got my head and his shoulder on sobbing so I’m like, Oh, you know, and my but my legs were still going around on the wind trainer.
-I was still pedaling, as he’s hugging me, and I’m sobbing.
+I was still pedaling, as he was hugging me, and I’m sobbing.

 And if you take every feeling possible, you know, fear, excitement, joy, sadness, like everything wrapped into one.
 That’s what I was feeling.
 You can’t even describe it because there’s just so much that goes through you.
 And I think the best thing was that my mom and my aunt and my sister were watching they were there in London from Canada.

-And you know, I think of all i guess the first thing that went through my head was that all those mornings that my mom would get up at 5am when I was a kid and drive me to the pool would drive me This one meets on weekends act as a chaperone and come away with the club.
+And you know, I think of all I guess the first thing that went through my head was that all those mornings that my mom would get up at 5 am when I was a kid and drive me to the pool would drive me This one meets on weekends act as a chaperone and come away with the club.
 You know, it paid off and it was just as much her metal as it was mine like that.

 That’s how I looked at it.
-And yeah, it was just when we when I got down to the metal presentation area.
-I was a bit concerned actually about how the guys were going to feel being beat by a woman.
+And yeah, it was just when I got down to the metal presentation area.
+I was a bit concerned actually about how the guys were going to feel being beaten by a woman.
 And hence Peter Durst.
 He had come second to me.
-And then David David stone from Great Britain was third.
+And then David David Stone from Great Britain was third.
 And I certainly didn’t have to worry because as soon as they saw me, Hans Peter just grabbed me in this big bear hug, and almost picked me off my feet going in a big thick German accent.
 You don’t good.

 And, you know, I’d give him so much credit because he just turned to them and said, Why do I worry whether it’s a male or a female, she had an awesome rice, she deserved to win.
 So that made me feel really good.
-You know, it was it was fabulous.
+You know, it was fabulous.

 But to stand there and, and have them put that around your neck.
 It was just like, Whoa, this is incredible.
 You know, so, yeah, and it was something on you know, and never ever thought would happen, because all those years before, you know, and I did have a chance of going to Beijing in 2008 with rowing but we’re trying to qualify and we missed by point eight of a second, you know,